garfix/nli-go/doc/remarks.md

+## 2017-02-27

+I have solved all of the sentence puzzles of release 1 and I have fixed MySql access (which proved to be quite a hassle).
+Time to start writing documentation! (looking forward to that :)

 ## 2017-02-19

 The !male(X) construction should be executed last, to prevent successive relations from introducing new values of X that match male(X) once more.